beartype/beartype/doc/src/index.rst

 .. # official reStructuredText documentation suggests that a language-specific
 .. # heading will automatically prepend this table, this does *NOT* appear to
 .. # be the case.
 Instead, this heading must be explicitly declared.
+.. #
+.. # Dismantled, this is:
+.. # * ":class: ...", a Furo-specific directive instructing Furo to *NOT* emit
+.. #   a prominent human-readable red warning.
+We don't particularly care, Furo.

 .. contents:: **Contents**
+   :class: this-will-duplicate-information-and-it-is-still-useful-here.
    :local:

 .. # ------------------( DESCRIPTION                        )------------------